Endogen/tgbf2/README.md

 - Dynamic routes https://stackoverflow.com/questions/70783994/reload-routes-in-fastapi-during-runtime
 - Singleton needed?
 No!
 Better make sure multiple instances can be run with different names
 - Describe possible parameters in .env file
+- How to enable webserver and add endpoints:
+  - "self.add_endpoint('/about', self.action)"